akarnokd/ThePlanetCrafterMods/README.md

 ## (UI) Pin Recipe to Screen

+:information_source: There is now a vanilla pin recipe feature, which has far fewer capabilities than this mod.

 On the various craft screens, use <kbd>Middle click</kbd> to pin or unpin a craftable recipe to the screen.

 To unpin all recipes, press <kbd>C</kbd>.